fercho-0109/Line-Keeping-Rear-Wheel-Steering-and-Direct-Yaw-Moment-Robust-Control/README.md

 # Rear-Wheel-Steering-and-Direct-Yaw-Moment-Robust-LPV-Control

-Code developed for "A. Marino, C. Tiriolo, - Active Rear Wheel Steering and Direct Yaw Moment Robust Control using Automated Driving Toolbox".
+Code developed for "A. Marino, - Active Rear Wheel Steering and Direct Yaw Moment Robust Control using Automated Driving Toolbox".
 Master's student "Calabria University".
 For any questions or suggestions write to alexismarino0109@gmail.com
 Paper in publication process.